Arslonbek25/board-destroyer/README.md

 ## Compatibility

-This project has been tested on MacOS Sonoma.
-It does not work on other operating systems.
+This project has been tested on MacOS Sonoma and higher versions.

 ## Features